percebus/azure-secure-networking-for-devs/docs/tutorial/02/README.md

 ## Architecture

 This diagram is an oversimpification of what we've built so far.
-But it give an idea of what we're trying to achieve.-
+But it paints a picture of what we're trying to achieve.-

 ![Bastion](../../../assets/img/azure/architectures/hub_n_spokes/bas.png)